-Based on an evaluation of spatial well distributions, proximity to groundwater use (both municipal and private use), GDEs, available measured groundwater level data, and groundwater level trends, RMPs listed in Table 3-14 are selected as points for assessment of chronic lowering of groundwater sustainability indicator.
+Based on an evaluation of spatial well distributions, available measured groundwater level data, and groundwater level trends, RMPs listed in Table 3-14 are selected as points for assessment of chronic lowering of groundwater sustainability indicator.
 These wells will be used for long-term monitoring and to compare against SMC established in this GSP.
-The rationale for selecting each RMP is provided in Table 3-14 and the-well locations are shown on Figure 3-7.
+The rationale for selecting each RMP is provided in Table 3-14 and the well locations are shown on Figure 3-7.